cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

 pipeline input
 --------------

-pipelines are executed within a dedicated working directory.
+Pipelines are executed within a dedicated working directory.
 They usually require the following files within this
 directory: